Patrick-Dolan/pig-dicev2/README.md

 ## Setup/Installation Requirements

 * Download or Clone the repo down to your computer.
-* Navigate into the "pig-dice" directory you just downloaded and double click the index.html to launch the webpage.
+* Navigate into the "pig-dicev2" directory you just downloaded and double click the index.html to launch the webpage.

 ## Known Bugs